Ty France Player Props: Mariners vs. Royals

 Ty France At The Plate

-- France has had an RBI in 35 games this year (30.7%), including eight multi-RBI outings (7.0%).
-He has also driven in three or more of his team's runs in three contests.
+- France has picked up an RBI in 30.4% of his games this year, with more than one RBI in 7.0% of his games.
+He has also produced three or more runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.